 We value high quality learning for all our children and routinely monitor teaching & learning across the school.
 We also monitor progress for all learners and staff continually assess to ensure learning is taking place and progress is made.
 There are formal periods of assessment which monitors pupils progress and at the same time informing and directing future teaching and learning.

 We offer the following support for SEND children:

 Each child’s teacher will be finding ways to support them such as:

 - Changing the way activities are planned and delivered

 - Matching activities to the ability / need of each child (differentiation)

 - Adapting learning materials such as equipment and activities to suit each child’s needs

-- Offer small group support to promote skills identified in the child’s Individual Education Plan
+- Offer small group support to promote skills identified in the child’s Support Plan or Education Help Care Plan

 With the permission of parents we may seek additional advice from outside specialists such as health professionals, specialist teachers or educational psychologists who would: